 is to be taken to be a part of the organisation referred to in subparagraph (i); and

-(b) “accountable authority” has the meaning given by section 3 of the Financial Management Act 2006.
+(b) accountable authority has the meaning given by section 3 of the Financial Management Act 2006.

 (3) Despite anything in paragraph (c) of the definition of “employing authority” in subsection (1), regulations made under section 108 may provide that the holder of an office, post or position, or a board, committee or other body, created or established under a written law is the employing authority of a department or organisation or of an employee (other than a chief executive officer) employed in a department or organisation.